Skip to Content

 Immediately as the clock turns to either 7 a.m., 1 p.m., or 6 p.m (if available to you), hit the “Refresh” button and then push the “Join Virtual Queue” button.

-The people you’re connected to in My Disney Experience with Park Passes to Epcot will automatically be selected when trying to get a boarding group (if you haven’t already confirmed your party as discussed in the previous step).
+The people you’re connected to in My Disney Experience who are eligible will automatically be selected when trying to get a boarding group (if you haven’t already confirmed your party as discussed in the previous step).

 Virtual Queue boarding group